There are 1.2 million people with six-figures of student loan debt and 520,000 who owe more than $200,000. I was in that second group.

 I started wearing a zip-up jacket so I can could quickly hide my Walmart name tag if I saw a classmate.
 Then I'd just play it off like I was shopping there and wouldn't have to explain myself.

 I Guess I'll Go to Law School

 In February, I traded a difficult situation for a worse one.
 I took the LSAT, and started applying to law schools like my life depended on it.
 When I received the acceptance letter from Charleston School of Law, I was all in on law school.
-Charleston was a place I’d always dreamed of living, and it would soon be a reality.
+I’d always dreamed of living in Charleston, and it would soon be a reality.
 I knew it was an expensive private school, but there were a few things I thought I could do to reduce the overall cost.

 First, I planned to work part-time (and enroll in the school's part-time program) to cover my cost of living.
 Second, I struck a deal with my father where he'd pay off a portion of the loans if I graduated with a certain class rank.
 Figuring that I could cover all expenses with part-time work and confident that I'd reach the necessary class rank for my dad's help, I calculated a maximum price of $90k.

 These assumptions and back-of-the napkin calculations showed my immaturity.
 Millions of young people approach big decisions around student loans in a similar way.
 I think part of it stems from being taught that education is always a good investment.
 And when it comes to being a doctor or lawyer, many just assume that they'll make so much money after graduating, the loans won't really affect their standard of living.

 I worked throughout law school while taking classes part-time, and I took the maximum course load each summer to ensure I finished in the standard 3 years.
 I made sure to check all the important boxes for landing a top job after graduation: editor on law review, moot court winner, graduated in the top 1/4 of my class, etc...
 By the time graduation came in May of 2012, I was exhausted.